jseuffert90/map_processing/README.md

 - `mapviewer.py`:
   The mapviewer is reminiscent of the program `tifffile` of the pip package `tifffile`.
   However, the mapviewer can plot multiple tiffs or maps at once and ignores NaNs for adjusting the range of the axis.
+- `map_mask.py`:
+  This script can mask out values in maps according to a given set of masks.
+  It is possible to provide mutliple masks for each sample, e.g., multiple masks for multiple persons in a sample.
 - `map_stats.py`:
   This script examines a set of input maps and collect statistics on each input map, such as:
   Number of NaN values, number of +- inf values, number of 0s, number of real values, minimum, maximum and mean values over all real values